Abdul07in/Squad-Servlet-Project/notes.md

 ------------------------------------------------------------------------------------------------------------------

-SESSION MANAGEMENT
+#SESSION MANAGEMENT

-1] Url Rewritting :
+##1] Url Rewritting
+- We can continously maintain data by adding it on the url in name vale pair

+Eg: response.sendRedirect("Servlet2?student=Abdul");
+    In this example the data is added in name value pair where name is student and its value is Ashish.

+##2] HttpSession

-2] HttpSession : It can be used to store data This data will be available for the entire application
+- It can be used to store data This data will be available for the entire application until this session object is forcefully deleted.
+- All thru the application in any servlet if we make the session object by using request.getSession() then the Server will give the same session object
+- Hence if we once store any data in session object , then this same object is returned in all servlets and so the data is available for all servlet.